 You can see pictures from all our adventures at a glance on my Instagram account.

 - I was chosen to be among 100 top travel bloggers to take part in a speed networking event at World Travel Market.
 It was full on but a great way to meet a large number of tourism companies in an hour and a half.
 Since then I have been continuing to chat with contacts I made at the exhibition and hope to fill out our travel plans for 2017.
 Watch this space!

 - Mid-month I got some more fantastic news that I’d been highlighted as one of the top 20 family travel bloggers of 2016 by Holiday Lettings (a Trip Advisor company).
 This is quite frankly amazing.
 I feel slightly out of place, but very grateful that someone thinks what I’m doing is worth reading.

 - As I mentioned earlier, we were invited to Swansea Bay to experience some autumn adventures.
 I’ve written about everything we got up to during the long weekend, our wonderful holiday cottage and some beaches you might like to check out if you’re in the area.

 - Coming up in the next few months, we’ve been invited to some award-winning UK resorts and holiday parks: Bosinver Farm, Oakdown Holiday Park and the St Ives Holiday Village run by John Fowler Holidays.
 I’m very much looking forward to visiting all of these places.

 - The Monday Escapes travel linky I run with Sarah at Extraordinary Chaos, Karen at Mini Travellers and Lisa at Travel Loving Family has teamed up with Lonely Planet to offer a prize to the writer of our favourite blog post each fortnight.
-Here’s how you can link up if you’d like to get involved.

 - Over on YouTube I’ve shared a vlog about our our trip to Swansea Bay.